xonq/mycotools/mycotools/USAGE.md

 ## Downloading files
 ### jgiDwnld.py / ncbiDwnld.py
 These scripts` input can be obtained from the MycoDB as described below, or can be manually made as shown at the bottom of this section.
 Say you want to grab a few organisms' transcript information from your genus, *Aspergillus*.
-First, abstract entries in the database that are within *Aspergillus* for both JGI & NCBI:
+First, extract entries in the database that are within *Aspergillus* for both JGI & NCBI:
 ```
 mkdir dwnldFiles && cd dwnldFiles
-abstractDB.py -s jgi -c genus -t aspergillus > aspergillus.db_jgi
+extractDB.py -s jgi -c genus -t aspergillus > aspergillus.db_jgi
-abstractDB.py -s ncbi -c genus -t aspergillus > aspergillus.db_ncbi
+extractDB.py -s ncbi -c genus -t aspergillus > aspergillus.db_ncbi
 ```

-If there are organisms you don't want in the abstracted `.db`s, just delete their line(s) in the file.
+If there are organisms you don't want in the extracted `.db`s, just delete their line(s) in the file.
 Next call `jgiDwnld.py -h` or `ncbiDwnld.py -h` to find the flags necessary to download the files you want.
 To download transcript data (and EST data for JGI) in your current directory run:
 ```
 jgiDwnld.py -i aspergillus.db_jgi -t -e
 ncbiDwnld.py -i aspergillus.db_ncbi -t